AlleyCH/AlleyCH.github.io/_posts/final-report.md

 * I created a Vala generate_gclass_from_json function to create a C code function called "_json_%s_deserialize_class" to deserialize fields.

-## Non-Objects
+## Non-GObjects
 * I've done serializing of non GObjects using JSON GLib's builder functions.
-* I then created a Vala function generate_class_to_json to create a C code function called "_json_%s_serialize_myclass" to fully serialize non objects that aren't inherenting from Object or JSON.Serializable.
+* I then created a Vala function generate_class_to_json to create a C code function called "_json_%s_serialize_myclass" to fully serialize non objects that aren't inheriting from Object or JSON.Serializable.

-# What needs to be done
+# Future Work
+## Research
+* Research still needs to be put into integrating XML and determining which library to use.
+* The integration of YAML and other formatting languages other than JSON, YAML, or XML.

+## Custom Overrides and Attributes
-* I want to create more specialized attributes that only do serializing or deserializing.
+* I want to create more specialized attributes for JSON that only do serialization or deserialization.
+Such as [JsonDeserialize] and [JsonSerialize].
-* [JSON] attribute needs to do both deserializing and serializing and at the moment the deserializing code needs to ....
+* [JSON] attribute needs to do both deserializing and serializing and at the moment the deserializing code has problems
-*
+* XML and YAML will follow very similar patterns with how attributes are concerned: [Yaml], [Xml], [Json].

 # Links
-* [Jsonmodule][Jsonmodule]
+* Here is the [Jsonmodule][Jsonmodule] that has majority of the code.
+* Here are significant commits and merge requests.